selfr-eo/braidedSP/README.md

 - view_BraidedSP - notebook for viewing the processed SWOT data with respect to the generated centerlines.
 Paper figures plotted here.

+## Downloading SWOT PIXC data
+Due to large size, example SWOT pixel cloud tiles are not included in this repository.
+To properly run the examples here, you should download the following tiles from wherever you get your SWOT data.
+We recommend using NASA's Earth Data search for quick downloads when you only need a few specific tiles: https://search.earthdata.nasa.gov/search.
+Choose project **SWOT**, collection **SWOT Level 2 Water Mask Pixel Cloud Data Product, Version C**, and paste the following for **Granule ID**.

+Low flow tile (02-03-2024)
+- SWOT_L2_HR_PIXC_010_258_112L_20240203T045957_20240203T050008_PIC0_01.nc

+High flow tile (07-19-2024)
+- SWOT_L2_HR_PIXC_018_258_112L_20240719T030033_20240719T030044_PIC0_01.nc